dmshagov/dmshagov.github.io/_posts/2019-8-29-Economics-of-the-Bug-Bounty-Hunting.md

 To keep things simple, we talked about only 3 parameters: Probability of finding a bug, Payout for the bug, and the Chances of being duped.
 But there are more things, that can be taken into account:
-1. Chances of getting N/A or OOS (out of scope).
+I. Chances of getting N/A or OOS (out of scope).

 If you look for something that is not clearly in scope, then you might be simply wasting your time.

-2. Chances of being paid.
+II.
+Chances of being paid.

 There's always a chance that a program will ignore your report, shut down or refuse to pay for other reasons.

-3. Chances of being invited to a event/program.
+III.
+Chances of being invited to a event/program.

 You may receive invites to programs and live events based on your previous activity.
 Sometimes it might mean that to receive a juicy invite you need to spend time on a program, which is not the best in terms of **$Rate**.